 Finding out your infant is suffering from crippling or life-threatening injuries because a doctor made a decision during the birthing process to use forceps or vacuum techniques is frightening.
 Brachial plexus injuries caused by damage to the shoulder during birth may result in arm paralysis or loss of sensation in the arm.
 Caput succedaneum signified by swelling that occurs on an infant’s scalp can be caused by the use of forceps or vacuum techniques: long-term problems such as hearing loss and cerebral palsy are often associated with caput succedaneum.
 Subgaleal hemorrhage, while rare is often fatal and is typically the result of vacuum extraction delivery.

-Parents who have a newborn baby who has been diagnosed with any of these conditions should consider contacting Branch & Dhillon, P. C. We’ll take the time to obtain and review the appropriate medical records and help make a determination if these side-effects could have been avoided.
+Parents who have a newborn baby with birth injuries and who has been diagnosed with any of these conditions should consider contacting Branch & Dhillon, P. C. We’ll take the time to obtain and review the appropriate medical records and help make a determination if these side-effects could have been avoided.
 If they could have been avoided had the attending physician used proper techniques, we can help you recover the compensation you’ll need to take care of your infant’s long-term needs.

 Nursing Home Malpractice